 ...even if you can't remember which box you packed it in!

-SELLING PROCESS
+BUYING PROCESS

-In the selling process, there are several things to consider before you list your home and after you accept an offer.
+In the buying process there are several things to consider before and after your offer has been accepted by the seller.
 Here is an overview of the entire process.